 Many of us will simply accept these roles and act accordingly without trying to change our perspective on ourselves.

 How About Our Finances?

 When it comes to our finances, I think this is more about how we already view ourselves.
 When we label ourselves as “bad with money,” we’re more likely actually to be bad with money.
 It’s too easy to keep behaving in the same manner when we view ourselves a certain way.
 You might make a mistake or do something that isn’t the best and thinks “Well, I’m bad with money, it’s just who I am.”

 When this happens, there is less accountability, no feeling of shame or remorse, and nothing makes us feel compelled to change our behavior.
 By labeling yourself as bad with money, you’ll very likely continue to be bad with money.

 Change Your Label

 The solution for labeling ourselves is simply to relabel ourselves.
-If you don’t perceive yourself as bad with money, then you’ll have a better chance at changing your behavior.
-By labeling yourself as “good with money” or at the very least “learning to be good with money” you can begin to change your money mindset.
+If you don’t perceive yourself as bad with money, then you’ll have a better chance of changing your behavior.
+By labeling yourself as “good with money” or, at the very least, “learning to be good with money,” you can begin to change your money mindset.

 By “relabeling” yourself in your head, you can see positive effects.
 As I said earlier, you’ll have a new mindset about money, and that is a HUGE first step.
 You’ll also start holding yourself accountable when you do mess up.